 To him, the Kaitz dinner and the events that surround it, like the NAMIC Conference, are meaningful.
 “I don’t know if I’d still be in the industry if it weren’t for organizations like NAMIC,” he said.

 Coming into cable not knowing anyone, “it was the NAMIC network that introduced me around, kind of showed me the ropes, and I’m very thankful.”

 Spencer Kaitz, who co-founded the Kaitz Foundation (named for his late father), also mentored him, at the California Cable Television Association.
 Last night Kaitz “made a beeline across the floor” toward Brown, wanting to catch up.

-And for anyone who thinks the Kaitz dinner is basically just a nice annual gesture, he recommends more people who come to the dinner also attend NAMIC conference sessions, to get a better sense of the value of diversity initiatives in cable.
+And he recommends more people who come to the dinner also attend NAMIC Conference sessions, to get a better sense of the difference that such diversity initiatives make in cable-industry careers.